-- 10 Water quality parameters like oxygen content, pH, ammonium concentration, - temperature and water hardness should be measured at regular intervals during a test. - 12 The results should be reported in the study report.
-Monitoring and reporting of these - parameters is important for the evaluation of sediment studies, as these water quality - parameters may have an influence on the results of the toxicity study.
-The standard - guidelines also often specify which parameter should be measured at what frequency - and with which intervals, and how the results should be reported. - 17 Ideally, the oxygen content in the overlying water should not fall below 60% of - saturation at test temperature, as limited oxygen availability may result in adverse - 19 effects on the test organisms.
-This should be measured as close to the sediment layer as - 20 possible.
-However, a temporary shortfall below this value may not automatically mean - 21 that a test is not valid.
-In this case it should be checked that the control response is - 22 within the normal range.
-Many sediment dwelling species are capable of surviving at - 23 oxygen concentrations as low as 2 mg/L. - 24 The pH of the overlying water should be in a range between 6 and 9.
-However, it has to - 25 be considered that a pH value above 8 may enhance the formation of toxic NH3 from - 26 NH4+.
-Ammonium may be formed during the study e.g. from the food added to the test - 27 system and certain species excrete ammonia directly.
-As NH3 that is built up at pH - values above 8 is toxic to most aquatic organisms, it has to be verified that toxic effects - observed during the study are not caused by high ammonium concentrations.
+- 32 Quality parameters like oxygen content, pH, ammonium concentration, temperature and - 33 water hardness should be measured in both pore water and overlying water, usually at - 34 regular intervals during a test.
+The results should be reported in the study report. - 35 Monitoring and reporting of these parameters is important for the evaluation of sediment - 36 studies, as these water quality parameters may have an influence on the results of the - 37 toxicity study.
+The standard guidelines also often specify which parameter should be - 38 measured at what frequency and with which intervals, and how the results should be - 39 reported. - 40 Ideally, the oxygen content in the overlying water should not fall below 60% of - 41 saturation at test temperature, as limited oxygen availability may result in adverse - 42 effects on the test organisms.
+This should be measured as close to the sediment layer as - 43 possible.
+However, a temporary shortfall below this value may not automatically mean - 44 that a test is not valid.
+In this case it should be checked that the control response is

+- 1 within the normal range.
+Many sediment dwelling species are capable of surviving at - 2 oxygen concentrations as low as 2 mg/L. - 3 The pH of the overlying water should be in a range between 6 and 9.
+However, it has to - 4 be considered that a pH value above 8 may enhance the formation of toxic NH3 from - $5 ext{NH}4^+$.
+Ammonium may be formed during the study e.g. from the food added to the test - 6 system and certain species excrete ammonia directly.
+As NH3 that is built up at pH - 7 values above 8 is toxic to most aquatic organisms, it has to be verified that toxic effects - 8 observed during the study are not caused by high ammonium concentrations (typically - 9 <1 μ g/l is recommended in the guidelines). - 10 Also sediment parameters should be measured, especially in case natural sediments are - 11 used.
+Important parameters are for example the redox potential, the cation exchange - capacity (CEC), particle size distribution, total organic carbon content.

-30 Test system
+13 Test system

-- 31 The overlying water systems in sediment tests may be static, semi-static or flow- - 32 through.
-Semi-static or flow-through systems may contribute to good water quality in - 33 terms of e.g. oxygen content or ammonium concentration thus limiting the influence of - 34 such factor on the test results.
-However, as regular renewal of overlying water is - 35 expected to affect chemical equilibrium resulting in losses of test substance from the - 36 system, static systems are recommended.
-As a general rule OECD test guidelines on - 37 sediment toxicity require analytical determinations of the test concentrations, although - 38 in some guidelines some exceptions to this are allowed.
-In any case, sufficient evidence - 39 oF test concentration maintenance throughout the study should be given.
+- 14 The overlying water systems in sediment tests may be static, semi-static or flow- - 15 through.
+Semi-static or flow-through systems may contribute to good water quality in - terms of e.g. oxygen content or ammonium concentration thus limiting the influence of - such factors on the test results.
+However, as regular renewal of overlying water is - 18 expected to affect chemical equilibrium resulting in losses of test substance from the - 19 system, static systems are usually recommended.
+As a general rule OECD test guidelines - 20 on sediment toxicity require analytical determinations of the test concentrations, - 21 although in some guidelines some exceptions to this are allowed.
+In any case, sufficient - 22 evidence of test concentration maintenance throughout the study should be given and - the registrant should justify his selection of overlying water renewal.

-40 Test design
+24 Test design